 To understand the how and why of what has happened we need to understand who Satan is.

 Most people don’t believe he really exists.
 The popular concept is that he is a mythical red creature with horns and tail, dressed in black and associated with the flames of ‘hell’.
 But the Bible doesn’t describe him like that at all.
-From what we can glean from the pages of the Bible, Satan was formerly Lucifer.
-A high-ranking angel of great beauty and talent, he was created as a ministering spirit, one of the two cherubim that covered the very throne of God, “Thou art the anointed cherub that covereth; and I have set thee so: thou wast upon the holy mountain of God; thou hast walked up and down in the midst of the stones of fire.
+From what we can glean from the pages of the Bible, Satan was formerly Lucifer a high-ranking angel of great beauty and talent.
+He was created as a ministering spirit, one of the two cherubim that covered the very throne of God, “Thou art the anointed cherub that covereth; and I have set thee so: thou wast upon the holy mountain of God; thou hast walked up and down in the midst of the stones of fire.
 Thou wast perfect in thy ways from the day that thou wast created, till iniquity was found in thee.”
 (Ezekiel 28:14-15 see also Exodus 25:17-20).

 The Bible doesn’t tell us how long it took for Lucifer to develop a rebellious attitude.
-But eventually iniquity (sin) was found in him and he rebelled against God trying to take over God’s throne, “How art thou fallen from heaven, O Lucifer, son of the morning! how art thou cut down to the ground, which didst weaken the nations!
+But eventually iniquity (sin) was found in him and he rebelled against God trying to take over His throne, “How art thou fallen from heaven, O Lucifer, son of the morning! how art thou cut down to the ground, which didst weaken the nations!
 For thou hast said in thine heart, I will ascend into heaven, I will exalt my throne above the stars of God: I will sit also upon the mount of the congregation, in the sides of the north: I will ascend above the heights of the clouds; I will be like the most High.
 Yet thou shalt be brought down to hell, to the sides of the pit.”
 (Isaiah 14:12-15).
 After he was defeated in his attempt to over throw God, Lucifer became known as Satan, which means adversary.